-SYNC: The sync pin is used to synchronize the internal oscillator to an external signal.
+SYNC: (Excludes T7 package) The sync pin is used to synchronize the internal oscillator to an external signal.
 It is directly logic compatible and can be driven with any signal between 10% and 90% duty cycle.
 The synchronizing range is equal to initial operating frequency, up to 1MHz.
 This pin replaces SHDN on -SYNC option parts.
 See Synchronizing section in Applications Information for details.
-When not in use, this pin should be grounded.

 SHDN: The shutdown pin is used to turn off the regulator and to reduce input drain current to a few microamperes.
 Actually, this pin has two separate thresholds, one at 2.38V to disable switching, and a second at 0.4V to force complete micropower shutdown.
 The 2.38V threshold functions as an accurate undervoltage lockout (UVLO).
-This is sometimes used to prevent the regulator from operating until the input votlage has reached a predetermined level.
+This can be used to prevent the regulator from operating until the input voltage has reached a predetermined level.

-$V_C$ : The VC pin is the output of the error amplifier and the input of the peak switch current comparator.
+$V_C$ : The $V_C$ pin is the output of the error amplifier and the input of the peak switch current comparator.
 It is normally used for frequency compensation, but can do double duty as a current clamp or control loop override.
 This pin sits at about 1V for very light loads and 2V at maximum load.
 It can be driven to ground to shut off the regulator, but if driven high, current must be limited to 4mA.